How to use the command 'gcov' (with examples)

 gcov

-- This argument specifies the path to the source file for which you want to generate the coverage report.
+: This specifies the path to the source file for which you want to generate the coverage report.
+Gcov processes the compiled code (with profiling enabled) to produce this report.

 Example output: